cmbata1/music-generation-project/README.md

 ## Quick Start
 All commands below assume you are in the project root directory.

-1. Clone the repository
+### 1. Clone the repository
 ```
 git clone https://github.com/cmbata1/music-generation-project.git
 cd music-generation-project
 ```

-2. Install dependencies
+### 2. Install dependencies
 ```
 pip install -r requirements.txt
 ```

-3. Run the Streamlit app
+### 3. Download the processed dataset

+    The Streamlit app cannot run without the processed sequence file.
+Download the dataset using the link [here](https://drive.google.com/uc?export=download&id=1khv6_3rRCDJ27viPqy3eqDezGD2r02KQ).

+    Then, move the downloaded file into:
+    `data/processed/`

+    So the full path becomes:
+    -   `data/processed/full_sequences.npz`

-From the project root:
+### 4. Run the Streamlit app from the project root:
 ```
 streamlit run src/app.py
 ```